gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 Please refer to the [Gradle Enterprise Maven Extension User Manual](https://docs.gradle.com/enterprise/maven-extension/#using_the_common_custom_user_data_maven_extension) for more details.

-This plugin requires the [Gradle Enterprise extension](https://search.maven.org/artifact/com.gradle/gradle-enterprise-maven-extension) to already be applied in your build in order to have an effect.
+This plugin requires the [Gradle Enterprise Maven extension](https://search.maven.org/artifact/com.gradle/gradle-enterprise-maven-extension) to already be applied in your build in order to have an effect.

 ### Usage